eevee/eev.ee/content/2013-01-28-catchin-em-all.markdown

 title: Catchin' 'em all
 date: 2013-01-28 23:17
-tags: photos, pokemon, stuff
+tags: photos, pokemon, personal
-category: personal
+category: blog

 Look at this sweet guy [Mel][] got [custom-made][Caldera on dA] for my birthday.
 There's context here, but it's [big and complicated][PMDe], so let's just say it's a life-size stained-glass [Chandelure][] and is _totally fuckin rad_.
 (That's an official life-size Eevee, for scale.)